Your safety is very important to us; MEA and her crew are in compliance with very stringent federal safety regulations for passenger vessels.

 If you stay seated while the boat is in motion, you will not fall out.

 - Don’t panic

-- Don’t try swimming after the boat (you will get tired very quickly)
+- Don’t try swimming after the boat (you will get tired quickly)

-- If you see a ring buoy in the water, swim towards it and grab it, for easier floating
+- If you see an orange ring buoy or a blue cushion in the water, swim towards it and grab it, for easier floating

 - Tread water, and we will pick you up within minutes (promise!)